Azusa Pacific University: Academics

+Rankings

+In addition to the rankings at the top of this section, the Wall Street Journal also named APU the No. 1 Christian university in California, the top nationally ranked institution in the Council for Christian Colleges & Universities, and No. 1 for Best Salaries for Graduates among Christian universities.

-University libraries and special collections
+University Libraries and Special Collections

 The APU libraries include the William V. Marshburn Library (East Campus), the Hugh and Hazel Darling Library (West Campus), the Stamps Theological Library (West Campus), and off-campus libraries supporting academic programs at the APU High Desert, Inland Empire, Los Angeles, Orange County, San Diego, and Murrieta locations.

 A unified catalog identifies the more than 240,000 books, media items, and 1,900 periodical titles in the libraries' print collections.
 More than 703,000 microforms include the Library of American Civilization, Library of American Literature, The New York Times, and Educational Resources Information Center collections.
 The university network also provides access to more than 140 online databases, which include more than 46,000 electronic journals.

 In the fall of 2009, Azusa Pacific University acquired a collection of antiquities, including five fragments of the Dead Sea Scrolls and five first-edition prints of the King James Bible.
 These new acquisitions were displayed in an exhibit, Treasures of the Bible: The Dead Sea Scrolls and Beyond, in summer 2010.

 Special collections of Azusa Pacific University are housed in the Thomas F. Andrews Room of the Hugh and Hazel Darling Library, located on APU's West Campus.
 The special collections consist of over 6,500 holdings ranging from presidential signatures to historical citrus crate labels.